araobp/stm32-mcu/NUCLEO-F401RE/Wireless/RN4020/README.md

 I think Web Bluetooth is good for quick prototyping or making MVP.

 A simpler version of "Web Bluetooth / Notification" sample is [here](./html5/notifications.html).
+Thanks to Vue.js, the html5 code is very simple.

 ### On Raspberry Pi 3